oscarsr96/ReactNodePhoneCatalogue/README.md

 ## Run frontend tests

-In the "phonecatalogue" folder, execute the command:
+In the "phonecatalogue" folder, execute the commands:

+    yarn install

     yarn test